ScrapeAlchemist/The_Missing_Link_in_AI/docs/GETTING_STARTED.md

 **Workflow output is brief**
 - Try a more specific query
-- Consider adding OPENAI_API_KEY for better synthesis
+- Consider adding ANTHROPIC_API_KEY for better synthesis

 ## Python Developers

-If you prefer working in Python, Bright Data offers a [Python SDK](https://github.com/luminati-io/bright-data-sdk-python) that provides high-level abstractions and type safety for production applications.
+If you prefer working in Python, Bright Data offers a [Python SDK](https://github.com/brightdata/bright-data-sdk-python) that provides high-level abstractions and type safety for production applications.

 ## Support